 Like many of you, I groaned in disbelief when the news first broke about the shooting at a Walmart in El Paso, Texas.
-When another, likely deranged, individual shot up a street in an entertainment district of Dayton, Ohio, less than a day later, I was simply unable to find words to express my disgust.
+When another individual shot up a street in an entertainment district of Dayton, Ohio, less than a day later, I was simply unable to find words to express my disgust.

 Just as we have come to expect, the political class and its media minions wasted no time in trying to use these two very different cases to their own political advantage.
 Naturally, the focus of most of the politicians was on banning “assault weapons” and restricting access to guns.

 Without doubt, the anti-Second-Amendment rhetoric is likely to ramp up in the coming days and weeks, especially with the 2020 election campaigns in full swing.
 But politics aside, there are a number of things that these incidents make abundantly clear.